 Why study this course

-Extremely flexible course that is focused on service provision, which bridges the gap between theory and practice.
+This is an extremely flexible course that is focused on service provision, which bridges the gap between theory and practice.

-Provides you with excellent employability skills and experience, as you will meet and work closely with employers.
+The course provides you with excellent employability skills and experience, as you will meet and work closely with employers.

-Opportunity to experience a unique and wide range of placements within a variety of settings across the sector.
+You'll have the opportunity to experience a unique and wide range of placements within a variety of settings across the sector.

 Mode of study

 Bishop Grosseteste University